Cosby5/All-My-Stars/README.md

 - [fr3dch3n/jwt-auth](https://github.com/fr3dch3n/jwt-auth) - Authenticate requests with jwt, extensible claims and a specific jwks-set
 - [graphql-services/jwks-provider](https://github.com/graphql-services/jwks-provider) - Service providing JWKS for internal/public usage
 - [ortuman/jackal](https://github.com/ortuman/jackal) - 💬 Instant messaging server for the Extensible Messaging and Presence Protocol (XMPP).
-- [DQNEO/babygo](https://github.com/DQNEO/babygo) - Go compiler made from scratch, which can compile itself.
+- [DQNEO/babygo](https://github.com/DQNEO/babygo) - a Go compiler made from scratch, which can compile itself.
 It's going to be the smallest and simplest go compiler in the world.
 - [moul/captcha](https://github.com/moul/captcha) - 🦾 a "Completely Automated Public Turing test to tell Computers and Humans Apart" CLI
 - [key-consulting/simple-acme-server](https://github.com/key-consulting/simple-acme-server) -
 - [leofishc/blockchain_file_system](https://github.com/leofishc/blockchain_file_system) - A simple file system stored and built on a blockchain.
 All changes are guaranteed eventually consistent and viewable to all users.
 File creation and append operations are the transactions being stored in each block.